pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 # Python Package Structure for Scientific Python Projects

+We strongly suggest, but do not require, that you use the **src/** layout (discussed below) for creating your new Python package.

+We will review packages that use a flat layout as well.
+Learn more about both approaches below.

 ## Directories that should be in your starting Python package repository

-There are several core directories that should be included in all Python packages:
+There are several core directories that should be included in all Python source distributions / package structures:

 - **docs/:** discussed in our docs chapter, this directory contains your user-facing documentation website
 - **tests/** this directory contains the tests for your project code